Academic Jobs - Home of Higher Ed Logo

 • Proficiency in mathematical proofs, logic, and discrete mathematics.

-• Expertise in automata, regular expressions, context-free grammars, and pushdown automata.
+• Expertise in automata, regular expressions, context-free grammars, pushdown automata, complexity classes, randomized algorithms, and circuit complexity.

-• Programming in Python or C++ for simulations, plus tools like LaTeX for publishing.
+• Programming in Python or C++ for simulations and LaTeX for publishing.

-• Research acumen: Designing novel proofs and experiments for conferences like STOC or FOCS.
+• Research acumen for novel proofs and experiments targeting STOC or FOCS.

 StageDurationKey Activities & Milestones

-Bachelor's Degree4 yearsCore courses in automata theory, logic; internships at tech research labs like Google Research or Microsoft; GPA >3.7 ideal.
+Bachelor's Degree4 yearsCore courses in automata theory and logic; internships at Google Research or Microsoft; GPA >3.7 ideal.

-Master's Degree (Optional)1-2 yearsThesis on TOC topics; gain teaching experience as TA; publish first papers.
+Master's Degree (Optional)1-2 yearsThesis on ToC topics; teaching as TA; first publications.

-Postdoc1-3 yearsCollaborate with leaders at MIT or Berkeley; secure grants; build network.
+Postdoc1-3 yearsCollaborate at MIT or Berkeley; secure grants; build network.

-Faculty Job Search6-12 monthsApply to 50+ positions; interviews & job talks; land assistant professor role.
+Faculty Job Search6-12 monthsApply to 50+ positions; interviews and job talks.

-• Funding: Grants scarce in pure theory; stats: NSF CAREER awards average $500K over 5 years for early faculty.
+• NSF CAREER awards average $500K over 5 years for early faculty.

 RoleUS Average Salary (2023)Top-Tier Example